cheqd/node-docs/docs/validator-guide/reenable-pruning.md

 sudo systemctl restart cheqd-cosmovisor.service
 ```

 The node should start looking for statesync chunks from it's peers and begin the restoration process in a few minutes.
-After some time, it should catch up with the network and continue siging blocks.
+After some time, it should catch up with the network and continue signing blocks.

 ## Snapshot